Patient Portal Development Guide for Clinics & Hospitals (2025)

 How Much Does It Cost to Develop Patient Portal Software?

-Typically, portal software development for a custom patient portal can cost anywhere from $30,000 to $150,000 or more, depending on your specific requirements.
+The cost of developing a custom patient portal typically ranges from $30,000 to $150,000 or more.
+The final price depends on your specific features, integrations, and complexity requirements.

 The total cost depends on several factors, such as the features you want, the complexity of the system, and the development approach.
 Here to sum up factors of patient portal software cost: